Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of her favorite photos.

 - Towels.
 Don't waste space bringing your own towels.
 Clean beach towels are available at each pool as well as in your cabin.

 - Alcohol.
-No alcohol or beer can be carried on board the Ruby Princess, though some ships may allow a small quantity of wine or liquor per person.
+Bringing your own alcohol or beer is usually not allowed, though some ships may allow a small quantity of wine or liquor per person.

 Take the Stairs

-With 19 or more floors on the ship, one of the most important things is to bring shoes that are comfortable.
+With 19 or more floors on the ship, it's important to bring shoes that are comfortable.
 When the elevators are slow due to high usage, like right after boarding and at mealtimes, take the stairs.
 That's when you'll be glad your feet don't hurt.

 Walking down the stairs is faster and easier than climbing up the stairs.
 Take your time, hold the handrail, and enjoy the artwork and other features along the way.